This recipe for chicken has been a long time coming! It is a favorite here in my home and I am almost certain it will be a hit in yours!

 - When ready to bake, preheat the oven to 425 degrees F / 218 degrees C.

 - Bake for 35 mins or until the chicken is golden brown in color and the temperature 165 degrees on a food thermometer.

-- Slice the chicken and add the vegetables to a plate or bowl and enjoy!
+- Once both the chicken and veggies are ready, slice the chicken and add the vegetables to a plate or bowl along with your carb of choice ( I like brown rice) and enjoy!